lemontree64/MATH-4640/Final_report_KwondoMa.md

 <img src=2nd_vector.png width="390" height="300"> [2]
 <img src=2nd_vector_after.png width="390" height="300"> [2]

-As you can see it on figures, the direction of $x = (-1, 1) $ is unchanged after the linear transformation but only stretched by 2.
+As you can see it on figures, the direction of $x = (-1, 1)$ is unchanged after the linear transformation but only stretched by 2.
+Any vector which is not on the span of $(-1,1)$ or $(1,0)$ will be changed its own direction due to the linear transformation.
+Therefore, we consider the eigenvectors of this matrix $A$ as new bases at the transformed coordinate system due to its linear transformation and the eigenvalues are considered as scalaring factors for this transformation.

 ## Practical applications using eigenvalue problem
-1. Apply singular value decomposition for image compression
+### 1. Apply singular value decomposition for image compression

 When we apply singular value decomposition, we can compute dominant eigenvalues and corresponding eigenvectors.
 Based on this result, if we throw away small eigenvalues of $AA^T$, we can easily compress the image without lose the major information.
 The figure shows the quality of pictures by different singular values "k".
 By doing so, we can reduce large amount of memory overhead on various fields.

 <img src=svd.png> [3]

-3. Dimensionality reduction using principal component analysis
+### 2. Dimensionality reduction using principal component analysis

 In modern world, we have planty of information, so the key point is how we can extract the essence from the bulk of information.
 For the perspective of large dataset, the dimensionality reduction emerges to hot topic.
 Principal component analysis (PCA) is a technique to reduce a high dimensional data into low dimension while preserving the major information.